 7b.
-The Network Application sends an AI Inference Resource Allocation request to the AI Model Inference Engine with the network model subset information corresponding to the AI model selected by the UE Application.
+The Network Application sends an AI/ML Inference Resource Allocation request to the AI/ML model inference engine with the network model subset information corresponding to the AI/ML model selected by the UE Application.

 8b.
-The AI Model Inference Engine responds with a successful result to the Network Application.
+The AI/ML model inference engine responds with a successful result to the Network Application.

 9b.
-The Network Application sends the AI Split Inference Selection Response to the UE Application.
+The Network Application sends the AI/ML Split Inference Selection Response to the UE Application.

-AI Model Subset Delivery:
+AI/ML Model Subset Delivery: